nf-core/circrna/docs/usage.md

 ### Differential expression analysis

-When running the differential expression analysis module, an input `phenotype.txt` file is required.
+When running the differential expression analysis module, an input `phenotype.csv` file is required.

-It is recommended to use an input CSV file in conjunction with the `phenotype.txt` file as the `Sample_ID` **must match** the first column of the `phenotype.txt` file.
+It is recommended to use an input CSV file in conjunction with the `phenotype.csv` file as the `Sample_ID` **must match** the first column of the `phenotype.txt` file.

-A valid example of a `phenotype.txt` file (following the input CSV files above) is given below:
+A valid example of a `phenotype.csv` file (matching the input CSV files above) is given below:

 | samples          | condition |
 | ---------------- | --------- |